hilton/hilton.github.com/blog/_posts/2016-10-31-naming-smells.md

 ## Wrong names

 `order` or `carrier`, depending on the context, can be the right name for the wrong thing, i.e. the wrong name.
-In a supply chain context, for example, an _order_ might be related to a _shipment_, but isn’t the same thing.
+In a supply chain context, for example, an _order_ might be related to a _shipment_ but isn’t the same thing.
 Similarly, a _carrier_ probably isn’t the same kind of organisation as a _broker_.
 Some names are just wrong.

-Spotting and fixing wrong names can prove difficult, because you need some other clue that the intended concept is actually something else.
+Spotting and fixing wrong names can prove difficult because you need some other clue that the intended concept is something else.
 Documentation benefits from a little repetition, which builds confidence in the intended meaning.
 If you only have one clock, you don’t know if it has the right time.
 If you have two clocks that differ, you don’t know which one is wrong.